SUBSCRIBE TO OUR FREE NEWSLETTER

 The Wall Street Journal said the decision "risks blowing open thousands of corporate tax structures across Europe," while Marc Sanders of the global firm Taxand toldReuters the ruling would "rock the corporate world to its very core."

-"Starbucks, Fiat, Apple and Amazon may be the tip of the iceberg after revelations of widespread use of sweetheart tax deals hit the headlines last year," added Bloomberg.
+"Starbucks, Fiat, Apple, and Amazon may be the tip of the iceberg after revelations of widespread use of sweetheart tax deals hit the headlines last year," added Bloomberg.
 "Documents leaked by a group of investigative journalists showed that Luxembourg alone struck hundreds of secret fiscal deals known as tax rulings with companies from around the world, from PepsiCo Inc. to Walt Disney Co."

-To that end, Peter Simon, a spokesman from the Socialists and Democrats group of the European Parliament, called the decision "an important victory for tax justice and honest tax payers."
+To that end, Peter Simon, a spokesman from the Socialists and Democrats group of the European Parliament, called the decision "an important victory for tax justice and honest taxpayers."

-And Anders Dahlbeck, tax justice policy adviser for the anti-poverty organization ActionAid, told the BBC that he welcomed Wednesday's ruling and sees potentially global implications.
+Anders Dahlbeck, tax justice policy adviser for the anti-poverty organization ActionAid, told the BBC that he welcomed Wednesday's ruling and sees potential global implications.
 ActionAid estimates that developing countries lose at least $138 billion per year to special tax breaks, he said, describing such avoidance schemes as "part of a race to the bottom on tax which hits the poorest hardest and leaves healthcare, schools and other key public services starved of resources."